SilkRose/Pony/stories/love-and-a-photo-copier/love-and-a-photo-copier.md

 I don't have to wait long to find out, as she places her cutouts on the scanner and closes the lid.
 She presses the copy button and looks at me with a smile.
 As the machine works, Pinkie gently holds her hand out towards me.

 I take it in my own and pull her a little closer to me.
 My blush intensifies and I notice one forming on her cheeks.
-We enjoy the moment for as long as it lasts.
-Soon after the copy is finished, and I am forced to let go.
+The moment stays in my mind, even though it lasted only seconds.
+The copy is finished soon and I am forced to let go.

 I pick up the piece of paper and see what's on it.
 It says, "You're awesome," but each word has different colors and fonts.
 I realize this is what she used the magazines for.
 I flip the paper around and point at it before pointing at her.